chansen17/chansen17/README.md

 - ⌨️  My 2021 Goals ...
 Contribute to open source regulary.
 So I can see my face on the "Contributors" section.
 - ⚡️  Fun fact 1: I'm very much into self empowerment.
 I'm in AWE with Nature, Geography, Geology, Ancient History( Egyptian hieroglyphs... omg), Astronomy, UFO's 🛸, UFO pilots 👾, and Neil deGrasse Tyson. 🤓 So much to learn, not enough ⧖
 - ⚡️  Fun fact 2: I'm half Danish & Korean.
-So I consume a lot of Hakkebof & Flæskestegt paired with Kimchi which is then chased with Soju.
+So I consume a lot of Hakkebof & Flæskestegt paired with Kimchi which is appropriately chased with Soju.

 ---